-Truly, I just reviewed the breakdown, and having a familiarity with what Bob from Dive Olly Dive!, wanted we were able to figure out just how to bring Clem and Ethan to life.
-It was a bit out of character of me to play a bully, but then again doing something that isn’t you, can be fun to explore and create.
+Truly, I just reviewed the breakdown, and having a familiarity with what Bob from Dive Olly Dive! wanted, we were able to figure out just how to bring Clem and Ethan to life.
+It was a bit out of character of me to play a bully, but then again, doing something that isn’t you can be fun to explore and create.

 How different did you find filming your episode of Game Shakers to your previous roles?

-When I filmed Game Shakers, that was one of my first time being on the set of one of the biggest companies in terms of live action youth TV shows.
+When I filmed Game Shakers, that was one of my first times of being on the set of one of the biggest companies in terms of live-action youth TV shows.
 It was quite the experience considering that most of my work experience also involved being in a recording studio instead of a live set.
 The sheer amount of people from those who worked behind the screen to those who worked in front of the camera was awesome to see.
 Everyone was there including writers and producers.
 It was very different but also very fun and refreshing and something I would definitely want to do again.

 Who’s been the most challenging character to voice and which did you find came easiest?

 Well, in all honesty, I sound like Valentino naturally, my friends have told me that my natural speaking voice sounds like Valentino when he is older.
-So when I go in the studio all I really have to do is pitch up my voice and speak very intellectually with some over-articulation.
+So, when I go in the studio, all I really have to do is pitch up my voice and speak very intellectually with some over-articulation.
 In terms of most challenging voices, I haven’t really done a job where the voice was very challenging.
 Now, in terms of auditions, there have been plenty of roles where I have had to dig incredibly deep into my metaphorical voice toolbox to try and come up with a voice.
 Though I could say there were some challenges voicing the BlackBox for BlackBoxTV as the character is a very charismatic, matter of fact narrator.

 Can you give any advice to young people wanting to get into voiceover work?

 My advice to the youngsters trying to get into voice work would be to believe in yourself and your dedication.
 Of course, it never hurts to play video games and watch cartoons as those will help you build up your range of voices.
-It does come down to accepting rejection because in this industry there will be hundreds upon thousands of jobs you won’t book in your potentially many years so you will just have to take that rejection and use it as fuel for the next audition.
+It does come down to accepting rejection because in this industry there will be hundreds upon thousands of jobs you won’t book in your, potentially, many years so you will just have to take that rejection and use it as fuel for the next audition.
 Though I can say that sometimes rejection may be nothing to do with you or your audition, it can be because they change the character from male to female or vice versa.
 They may want someone older or younger.
 The thing is don’t focus on the no, focus on what you can do.

 Do you have any roles booked for the rest of the year that you can say more about?